 Future look: Albany, Binghamton, Bryant, Maine, UMBC, UMass Lowell, New Hampshire, NJIT, Vermont

-Current AAC members Cincinnati, Houston and UCF accepted invitations to the Big 12 in September, and will depart the American "no later than" the 2024-25 season (it's still possible that an exit could be negotiated in time for the 2023-24 season).
+Current AAC members Cincinnati, Houston and UCF accepted invitations to the Big 12 in September, and will depart the American in 2023-24.

 In October, the American announced it would add six former members of Conference USA: Charlotte, FAU, North Texas, Rice, UAB and UTSA, bringing the basketball membership of the conference to 14 schools, pending the departure of the Big 12 defectors.
 (The football side of the league will also have 14 programs, minus non-football Wichita State and including affiliate member Navy, which will continue to serve as a core member of the Patriot League for other sports).
 All six incoming schools are reportedly planning to start AAC play in 2023-24.